 Tesla boss Elon Musk wins defamation trial over 'pedo guy' tweet

+A federal court jury in Los Angeles on Friday found in favor of Tesla Inc boss Elon Musk in the defamation lawsuit brought against him by a British cave explorer who Musk had branded a "pedo guy" on Twitter.

-LOS ANGELES: A federal court jury in Los Angeles on Friday (Dec 6) found in favour of Tesla boss Elon Musk in the defamation lawsuit brought against him by a British cave explorer who Musk had branded a "pedo guy" on Twitter.
+LOS ANGELES: A federal court jury in Los Angeles on Friday found in favor of Tesla Inc boss Elon Musk in the defamation lawsuit brought against him by a British cave explorer who Musk had branded a "pedo guy" on Twitter.

 The verdict was delivered on the fourth day of the trial a short time after the case was handed to the jury of five women and three men.
 The plaintiff, Vernon Unsworth, was seeking US$190 million damages against Musk, who during the trial estimated his net worth at US$20 billion.